 - One to four days after discontinuation of benzodiazepines often results in rebound effects, such as insomnia and increased anxiety

-- Lasting an additional 10-14 days, is the full-blown benzodiazepine withdrawal, which includes the aforementioned symptoms, although there are dozens more potential symptoms an individual may experience.
+- Lasting an additional 10-14 days is the full-blown benzodiazepine withdrawal, which includes the symptoms mentioned above, although there are dozens of more potential symptoms an individual may experience.
 Some examples are:

 - Blurred vision